Aquarius-blake/autotranslator/README.md

 ## License

-This package is licensed under the MIT License.
+This package is licensed under the Apache 2.0 License.
 See the [LICENSE](LICENSE) file for details.